 Ombuds

-We aim to be an open place for a member of the faculty to come for informal, yet confidential discussion and assistance with finding support or strategies to solve workplace problems or problems that arise at the intersection of workplace and personal matters.
+We aim to be an open place for a faculty member to come for informal yet confidential discussion and assistance with finding support or strategies to solve workplace problems or problems that arise at the intersection of workplace and personal matters.

 The Role of Ombuds in the Office of Faculty Affairs